SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 better if you choose the BYO Payment Menu option.
 For web integrations, we highly recommend the Swedbank Pay Payment Menu.

-The `payerReference` can be used to list all active tokens here as well.This will also list the payment instruments enumerated in the `availableInstruments`, as instrument-mode is mandatory when you are using BYO Payment Menu.
+The `payerReference` can be used to list all active tokens here as well.
+This will also list the payment instruments enumerated in the `availableInstruments`, as instrument-mode is mandatory when you are using BYO Payment Menu.